aarongilly/pdw/README.md

 - You were able to create & read straight up text files.
 This is what the 'fs-test' directory is for

+- You were able to set up a launch.json to run localtest.ts by simply pressing `f5`

 # Connector Dev

 Try to **remain connector agnostic!** Also to have the API work in-browser and in Node.